bptlab/pnml-moddle-converter/README.md

 moddleDefinitions.serialize();
 // Convert a ModdleDefinitions object into a PnmlDocument object convertModdleToPnml(moddleDefinitions);
+// Directly convert a Moddle XML to a PNML convertModdleXmlToPnmlXml(moddleXml);

 // Parse a PNML file specifying a place transition net const pnmlDocument = parsePnmlXml(pnmlXml);